JOB OPENINGS

 • Develop a long-term development plan, including goals, strategies, and tactics consistent with WTLS’ mission, vision, and values

-• Develop, promote, and implement an annual fundraising campaign, including timeline development and execution, production of campaign materials, supervision of volunteers, publicity, and reporting
+• Develop, promote, and implement an annual fundraising campaign, including timeline and execution, production of campaign materials, supervision of volunteers, publicity, and reporting from private, local, state, and federal funding sources

 • Manage all aspects of WTLS fundraising campaigns, including endowments, capital and/or planned giving